Cloudplex Secure Connectivity

 2. Select Cloudplex and configure the connection to the AWS VPC endpoint service.

-3. Check the status in the Cloudplex secure connectivity page.
+4. Check the status in the Cloudplex secure connectivity tab.

-You can configure your AWS PrivateLink in the Amazon VPC console.
-Consider the following:
+You configure the AWS PrivateLink in the Amazon VPC console.
+Refer to the following requirements:

 • Use the network load balancers.